 Lipetsk Oblast Russia Travel Guide

 In summer you'll find the highest precipitation, often in the form of thunderstorms.
-Humidity levels are moderate to high.
+The amount of moisture in the air is moderate to high.
 Extended daylight allow for extensive outdoor exploration.
-Precipitation varies in autumn, with many rainy days.
+Precipitation varies in autumn, with plenty of rainy days.

 Warm weather, long daylight.
-Enjoy parks and activities on the river.
+Enjoy parks and river activities.

 Milder temperatures, fewer crowds.
 Suitable for sightseeing.